Exploring Bhubaneshwar

 Vocal for Local

-I am awed and amazed at the variety of tribal artwork and handmade products that are available, and that too, at highly competitive rates.
+I am awed and amazed at the variety of tribal artwork and handmade products available at highly competitive rates.
 On Instagram and other e-commerce platforms, these same items sell at three times the rate.
 These artists have travelled to Bhubaneshwar from villages and tribal areas.
 As a macrame artist, I know the number of hours that go into making handmade pieces.
 Often, clients find them expensive compared to cheap, machine-made, mass-produced products.
 It is vital that we support these artisans.
 I purchase three Tussar silk dupattas with block print and tribal painting, dhokra jewellery, golden grass boxes, and other knick knacks.
 I return to our hotel with a bag of handmade goodies and a smile.

 Applique Work and Golden Grass Items at Ekamra Haat @Shameera Somani